A priori error for unilateral contact problems with Lagrange multiplier and IsoGeometric Analysis: Numerical Study

 It is important to remark that, despite the fact that Hertz's theory provides a full description of the contact area and the normal contact pressure in the region, it does not describe analytically the deformation of the whole elastic domain.
-Therefore, for all the test cases hereinafter, the $L^2$ and $H^1$ error norms of the displacement obtained numerically are computed taking a mored refined solution as a reference.
-For this bidimensional test case, the mesh size of the refined solution $h_{ref}$ is such as, for all the discretizations, $4 h_{ref} \leq h$, where $h$ is the size of the mesh considered.
+Therefore, for all the test cases hereinafter, the $L^2$ {error norm} and $H^1$ {error semi-norm} of the displacement obtained numerically are computed taking a more refined solution as a reference.
+For this bidimensional test case, the mesh size of the refined solution $h_{ref}$ is such that, for all the discretizations, $4 h_{ref} \leq h$, where $h$ is the size of the mesh considered.
 Additionally, as it is shown in Figure \ref{fig:mesh1_a}, the mesh is finer in the vicinity of the potential contact zone.
-The knot vector values are defined such $80\%$ of the knot spans are located within $10\%$ of the total length of the knot vector.
+The knot vector values are defined such that $80\%$ of the knot spans are located within $10\%$ of the total length of the knot vector.

 In particular, the analysis of this example focuses on the effect of the interpolation order on the quality of contact stress distribution.
-Thus, in Figure \ref{fig:mesh1_b} we compare the pressure reference solution and the obtained Lagrange multipliers evaluated at the quadrature points.
-The dimensionless contact pressure $p/p_0$ is plotted respect to the normalized coordinate $r/a$.
-The agreement is very good, also the solution near the maximum pressure and near the edge of contact region across contact and non contact zone.
+Thus, in Figure \ref{fig:mesh1_b} we compare the pressure reference solution. {with the Lagrange multiplier values computed at the control points, \textit{i.e.} its constant values, and a post-processing which consists in a $P1$ re-interpolation.} The dimensionless contact pressure $p/p_0$ is plotted respect to the normalized coordinate $r/a$. {The results are very good: the maximum pressure computed and the pressure distribution, even across the boundary of the contact region (on the contact and non contact zones), are close to the analytical solution.}